GEMS Education: United Arab Emirates

 GEMS World Academy in Dubai, which opened in 2008, is the company's flagship school, and is one of the most expensive schools in Dubai.
 An International Baccalaureate school, its enrolment consists of approximately 2,000 students from more than 80 nationalities.
 It has extensive facilities for sciences, the arts, languages, sports, and dining.

 Our Own English High School in Dubai, now exclusively for girls, had a 2014 enrollment of 10,000 and tuition that is approximately one-tenth that of GEMS World Academy (Dubai).
 As of 2014, it was the world's largest single-location girls school, and offered an Indian curriculum.

 GEMS American Academy, Abu Dhabi opened in 2011.
 In 2015, a team of three students from the school competed at New York University's annual Digital Forensics Competition, along with 11 other teams chosen from over 800 teams around the world.

 In 2012, Cambridge International School, Dubai was the only school in the UAE to be named by Microsoft as one of the Innovative Pathfinder Schools from around the world.
-In 2015 the school, which follows the British curriculum, was recognized as the top school for Arabic in Dubai, in the Education Perfect's global language-learning competition.
+In 2015 the school, which follows the English curriculum, was recognized as the top school for Arabic in Dubai, in the Education Perfect's global language-learning competition.

 In 2016, GEMS Founders School Dubai (GFS) opened its doors in September 2016 to over 1800 students from FS1 – Year 8.
 This is the most successful school opening in GEMS Education history in terms of enrolment.

 GEMS improved safety measures for bus transportation of students by the STS Group.

+GEMS Our Own Indian School, Dubai developed GardenX, a digital garden and produce-management app built in collaboration with Falak.me, enabling the school community to track and order vegetables grown through on-campus hydroponic and aquaponic systems.
+Through this initiative, the school sold over 100,000 kg of fruits and vegetables in a single year, supporting sustainability education and community engagement.

 In January 2025, GEMS Education announced that it would open GEMS School of Research and Innovation.
 The US$100M school will be the most expensive ever opened, and will have the highest fees of any school, when it opens in August 2025.
-The British curriculum school will specialise in Artificial Intelligence, and its facilities include an Olympics-standard 50M swimming Pool.
+The English curriculum school will specialise in Artificial Intelligence, and its facilities include an Olympics-standard 50M swimming Pool.